Dysfunctional Family Roles

 Listen to today’s episode of the podcast to:

-• Learn how your role in your family of origin can affect your relationships in adulthood.
+• Learn how your role in your family of origin can affect your relationship patterns in adulthood.

 • Know the impact of our early experiences in how we manage stress and anxiety.